-- Information from Third Parties- Documentation from external sources may may consist of educational and/or medical records as well as assessments and reports from health care professionals, school psychologists, and other educational providers.
+- Information from Third Parties- Documentation from external sources may consist of educational and/or medical records as well as assessments and reports from health care professionals, school psychologists, and other educational providers.
 The relevance and value of this documentation will be based on the credentials of the provider, level of detail in the report, the context in which it was written, and comprehensiveness of the narrative.
 For further instructions on documentation requirements, the following documents can be used to help guide you through the process:

-Documentation Requirements - Medical/Health Condition
+Documentation Guidelines - Medical/Health Condition

-Documentation Requirements - Psychiatric Impairment
+Documentation Guidelines - Psychiatric Impairment

-Documentation Requirements - Attention Deficit/Hyperactivity Disorder
+Documentation Guidelines - Attention Deficit/Hyperactivity Disorder

-Documentation Requirements - Learning Disability
+Documentation Guidelines - Learning Disability

-Documentation Requirements - Deaf/Hard of Hearing
+Documentation Guidelines - Deaf/Hard of Hearing

-Documentation Requirements - Blind/Visually Impaired
+Documentation Guidelines - Blind/Visually Impaired

 Note: Documentation of a disability should be provided by an appropriate licensed professional and preferrably current (typically within the last 3-5 years).
 The Kentucky Association on Higher Education and Disability (KY AHEAD) has published information regarding approved assessment instruments.